 Earlier this year, cities around the country reported higher than acceptable levels of PFAS in tap water and drinking water sources.
-The numbers produced for 2020 were higher than what were reported in previous studies done by the Environmental Protection Agency and the Environmental Working Group.
+The numbers produced for 2020 were higher than what was reported in previous studies done by the Environmental Protection Agency and the Environmental Working Group.
 With that being the case, now would be a great time to invest in an Artesian Bottleless Water cooler for your office.
 However, we recognize that you still might have questions about filtration systems and why an Artesian water cooler is the best solution.
 Here is what you need to know about PFAS and how it’s safely filtered from your drinking water.

 What Does PFAS Stand For?